mysql/mysql-utilities/doc/man/mut.rst

    *server* is given in :ref:`connspec`.
 List option multiple times for multiple servers to use

-.. option:: --do-test=<prefix>

-    Execute all tests that begin with *prefix*.

-.. option:: --suite=<suite>
+.. option:: --skip-long

-   Test suite to execute - list option multiple times for multiple suites.
+   Exclude tests that require greater resources or take a long time to run.

 .. option:: --skip-test=<test>